-During the day, this swanky setting is part of the LOOKOUT experience at A’DAM Tower, which includes a rooftop observation deck with giant swing for thrill seekers.
+During the day, this swanky setting is part of the LOOKOUT experience at A’DAM Tower, which includes a rooftop observation deck with a giant swing for thrill-seekers.
 But as soon as the sun goes down, the music goes up – and Madam is transformed into Amsterdam’s highest nightclub.
 (Open from 21:30pm) (To the bar from 21:30 free entrance)

 When you want to be surrounded by locals, this is the place to party!
-The DJ is playing his music tracks for only 1.5 minute in different styles: house, Dutch, cheesy, hit parade and sing-a-long numbers.
+The DJ is playing his music tracks for only 1.5 minutes in different styles: house, Dutch, cheesy, hit parade, and sing-a-long numbers.
 It is always crowded and party guaranteed!